 Microeconomics is about modeling the agents’ behavior.
-I strongly believe that models can help us to understand better human behavior, which has immense applications in the real world.
-I am interested in particular in the interaction of agents facing information asymmetries, in particular, Moral Hazard.
-I focus my research on finding new economic models that allow us to better understand the misbehavior of some Agents.
-In particular, I am working on finding new ways of understanding fraud.
+I firmly believe that models can help us to understand better human behavior, which has extensive applications in the real world.
+In particular, I focus on the interaction of agents facing information asymmetries, mostly Moral Hazard.
+I focus my research on finding new economic models that allow us to understand the misbehavior of some agents better.
+Currently, I am working on moral hazard and endogenous matching.

 I am also very interested in developing solutions for real-life problems using the Microeconomic Theory.
 Is in this part, for example, that I studied optimal bidding and developed software to assist in the analysis of how the auction environment affects the bidding strategy adopted by the bidders.
 I am convinced that incorporating the economic techniques on modeling situations into daily basis applications can make a big difference in the performance of individuals, institutions, and companies.